Jakub-Studnicka/zabbix-wininventory2025/README.md

 ## Installing

 1. Ensure your Windows hosts have the agent installed and configured correctly and they are communicating with the Zabbix server.
-2. Make sure you have edited the zabbix_agentd.conf file to include the line: EnableRemoteCommands=1.
+2. Make sure you have edited the zabbix_agentd.conf file to include the line: AllowKey=system.run[*]
 3. Download Winupdates.xml template from Github and import the template in Zabbix and apply it to one or more Windows Hosts.

 ### Option 1 - Automatic Deployment of the Powershell script